 - 1. 'UP' Arrow - 2.
 Alignment mark - 2.
 Align the master cylinder/clamp split line with the alignment mark on the handlebar. - 3.
 Tighten the clamp bolts, upper first and then the lower to 12 Nm. - 4.
 Connect the brake hose to the master cylinder incorporating new sealing washers.
+Tighten the banjo bolt to

+25 Nm.

-Tighten the banjo bolt to 25 Nm. - 5.
-Position the brake lever ensuring that the pivot boss is correctly aligned to the push rod. position the handguard bracket as noted during removal. - 6.
+- 5. Position the brake lever ensuring that the pivot boss is correctly aligned to the push rod.
+If fitted, position the handguard bracket as noted during removal. - 6.
 Apply a smear of silicone grease to the shank of the brake lever pivot bolt. - 7.
 Fit and tighten the pivot bolt to 1 Nm. - 8.
 Counter hold the pivot bolt, fit and tighten the lock nut to 6 Nm. - 9.
-Refit the right hand handguard (see Handguards Installation).
+For motorcycles with handguards fitted only: Position the handlebar end weight, handguard and spacer to the handlebar and secure with new fixings. tighten the: - o new handguard to bracket fixing to 6 Nm. - o new handlebar end fixing to 5 Nm.